Close

 the video screen installation

 Whether TVs or projection, each screen contributes to a comprehensive image puzzle that collectively forms a complete picture.
 The installation adopts a performative and durational approach, narrating each story one at a time and creating a single image from multiple screens synchronized to run simultaneously.
 The subtitles are thoughtfully placed to follow the gaze of the audience, no matter where they choose to look.
-Audiences typically spend around 80 minutes in the exhibition space, but the set-up is relaxed, allowing people to enter and leave as they please.
+The set-up is relaxed, allowing people to enter and leave as they please.

 the lecture performance